Screen from a fictional travel mobile app on a green gradient background

 Step 2: DIY discovery adventure [Tool Research Interviews]

 Research interviews showed diverse tool uses across teams, each familiar only with their own use cases.
-I streamlined these workflows into a unified navigational path, working closely with the Project Manager and Developer to enhance understanding.
+I streamlined individual workflows into a unified navigational path, working closely with the Project Manager and Developer to enhance understanding.

 • The flow outlined below is consistent across teams and crucial to maintain uniformity.